josephmjoy/robotics/java_robotutils/impnotes.md

   comamnd responses have been received by the original sender.
 So there needs to be a protocol to clean these out.
 Simplest is time-based but that can cause unreasonable growing of these stale messages in high-throughput situations, and is not the most responsive.
+- If sender gets a CMDRESP message it does not identify, it immediately responds with an CMDRESP_ACK messagae.

+## OBSOLETE - all of these considerations vanish sender immediately sends a RECV_MSG_ACK message.
-- Decided that sender will keep track of all command-IDs for which it has received completion notification (these will include ones for which it has no record off - because it has moved on).
+ Decided that sender will keep track of all command-IDs for which it has received completion notification (these will include ones for which it has no record off - because it has moved on).
  - Periodically the sender will send a special bulk-message with these command-IDs.
 The server will receive these and clean out it's old messages.